 I have nearly memorized Psalm 139…a mix of New Living Translation and the ESV…

 …You go before me and follow me…For you formed my inward parts; you knitted me together in my mother’s womb…in your book were written, every one of them, the days that were formed for me.

 In spite of all that, I still feel as if I have been punched in the gut when we leave.
 Every.
 Single.
 Time.

 Robbed of breath, waves of nausea washing over me.
 I squeeze my eyes tight, lest the tears slip through.

 I have waited months for sunshine and warmth to kiss my face.
-When we stepped out of muted light, a hushed quiet to soften the blows of harsh words; walking towards the warmth, the want to bask in it, fled.
-I simply wanted to go home.
+When we stepped out of muted light, a hushed quiet to soften the blows of harsh words and walking towards the heat, the need to bask in it, fled.
+I merely wanted to go home.

 When my story pummels me off my feet, my tendency is to retreat.
 To wallow up in my safe place.
 Wrestle it out with God.

 The wrestling takes me beyond the end of me to a place of worn out and wearied yielding.
-My eyes are opened to the invisible beauty of God.
-He woos me with words, awes me with provision.
-Meets me in the pain with tender mercy and grace.
+My eyes opened to the ethereal beauty of God.
+He woos me with words, awes me with His provision and meets me in the midst of pain with tender mercy and grace.

 “I am awed by what suffering can produce.” ~from the letters of Francois de Fenelon

 I run my finger across the words...”And I am certain that God, who began a good work within you, will continue his work until it is finished on the day when Christ Jesus returns.”
 Philippians 1:6~NLT